Jawline (film)

 Jawline is a 2019 documentary film about social media and Internet celebrities.
 The documentary received several positive reviews.
 In February 2019, Hulu acquired United States distribution rights for the film.
 The film is directed by Liza Mandelup.

 Reception

-On Rotten Tomatoes, the documentary film holds an approval rating of 97% based on 29 reviews, with an average rating of 7.70/10.
+On the review aggregator website Rotten Tomatoes, 97% of 30 critics' reviews are positive.
+The website's consensus reads: "Jawline uses one man's bid for online stardom to offer a compassionate, clear-eyed view of the risks and seductive allure of social media."
+On Metacritic, the film has a weighted average score of 74 out of 100 based on 10 critics, which the site labels as "generally favorable" reviews.